 In 2019 I set out three priorities – raising standards, strengthening our democracy and reassuring communities.
 This welcome pack has been developed to provide you with the knowledge, tools and networks you will need to develop a successful career in government communications and help us deliver on our priorities.

 Therefore, whether you are joining us as one of our apprentices or as a director of communication, I would like to welcome you to the Government Communication Service”.

 Whether you are joining us as a press officer, digital content producer or an internal communications specialist, government communicators need to be agile and constantly adapting to a fast-changing audience environment.

 In order to achieve this, we expect government communicators to demonstrate capability in more than one communication specialism.

 We are the GCS

-The benefits of being a member of the Government Communication Service (video 1 minute 24 seconds).
+The benefits of being a member of the Government Communication Service (We are GCS video (YouTube) 1 minute 24 seconds).